 DESC airbnb;

 The above example uses a not null attribute to avoid errors caused by the null value.
-The auto_increment attribute instincts MariaDB to add the next available value to the ID field.
-Multiple columns are separated by commas can define a primary key.
+The auto_increment attribute instructs MariaDB to add the next available value to the ID field.
+Multiple columns separated by commas can define a primary key.

 MariaDB Primary Key Vs Unique

 PRIMARY KEY: It is a column of the table that uniquely identifies each row in the table.
-Only the primary key is permitted to use once in the table.
-It doesn’t accept any duplicate value or Null value in the column of the primary key.
+Only the primary key is permitted to be used once in the table.
+It doesn’t accept any duplicate values or Null values in the column of the primary key.

-To make the primary key understandable, we took a table named CATEGORIES having attributes such as category_id, Name.
+To make the primary key understandable, we took a table named CATEGORIES having attributes such as category_id and Name.

-The category_id can never be identical and NULL value because every category_id has a unique code name of the product which is purchased by the user.
+The category_id cannot be identical to or a NULL value, as each category_id corresponds to a unique product code name purchased by the user.
 In reality, two users can’t have the same category_id on the product.

-UNIQUE KEY: It identifies an individual row uniquely with or table.
-It can have more than one unique key unlike the primary key and it can accept one NULL value in a column. it is also referenced as the foreign key of another table.
+UNIQUE KEY: It identifies an individual row uniquely within a table.
+It can have more than one unique key, unlike the primary key, and it can accept one NULL value in a column. it is also referenced as the foreign key of another table.

 For a better understanding of unique keys, we take the categories table with category_id and name attributes.

-Category_id column is allocated with a primary key and the Name column can have unique constraints where each entry in the Name column should be unique because each name of the product has the name of the brand and its company.
+The Category_id column is allocated with a primary key, and the Name column can have unique constraints, where each entry in the Name column should be unique, because each name of the product has the name of the brand and its company.

-If the category name as Name column is given Null which means it can have no name of the category of the product.
+If the category name in the Name column is given as Null, it means that the category has no name for the product.

 Key Difference between Primary Key and Unique

-• A table can have a primary key column in the table and there can be multiple unique key on a table.
+- A table can have a primary key column, and there can be multiple unique keys on a table.

-• A clustered index automatically created where a primary key is defined whereas unique key generated non-clustered index.
+- A clustered index is automatically created where a primary key is defined, whereas a unique key generates a non-clustered index.

 Related MariaDB tutorials:

-In this MariaDB tutorial, we learned the blow things:
+In this MariaDB tutorial, we learned the following things: